-MRI DESIGN: Relaxation, in M_z and M{xy}
+MRI DESIGN: Relaxation, in M_z and M{xv}

-- > The MR signal decay occurs because the individual spins that comprise M interact with each other and their environment.
-As such, M would not precess indefinitely around B, but would instead seek to return to its initial alignment parallel to B with equilibrium magnitude Mo. - > To do this, the spin system had to release its energy to the environment, in a process termed relaxation, with relaxation time constants, T1 and T2. - > T1 reflected the regrowth of longitudinal magnetization (Mz), whereas T2 characterized the decay of the transverse components (Mx and My). - > Because T2 is always shorter than T1, the transverse components typically decay completely before the longitudinal magnetization is fully restored.
+- The MR signal decay occurs because the individual spins that comprise M interact with each other and their environment.
+As such, M would not precess indefinitely around B0, but would instead seek to return to its initial alignment parallel to B0 with equilibrium magnitude M0. - To do this, the spin system had to release its energy to the environment in a process termed relaxation, with relaxation time constants T1 and T2. - T1 reflected the regrowth of longitudinal magnetization (Mz), whereas T2 characterized the decay of the transverse components (Mx and My). - Because T2 is always shorter than T1, the transverse components typically decay completely before the longitudinal magnetization is fully restored.
 The spiral pattern is sometimes said to resemble a "tent".

 - > Relaxation is the loss of energy that spins have gained via excitation. - After the RF excitation pulse is removed, the coherent component of NMV in the transverse plane, which is passing across the receiver coil, begins to gradually decrease as an increasingly higher proportion of spins become out of phase with each other.

 Thus, the signal induced in the receiver coil begins to decrease. - > The amplitude of the voltage induced in the receiver coil therefore gradually decreases. - > This is called free induction decay or FID

-- > The NMV in the transverse plane decreases due to: - relaxation processes; and field inhomogeneities and susceptibility effects. - The cumulative dephasing of spin-spin interactions and inhomogeneities is called T2 decay Table 7.1 Common equations of relaxation mechanisms.
+- The NMV in the transverse plane decreases due to: - ➤ Relaxation processes and field inhomogeneities and susceptibility effects. - ➤ The cumulative dephasing of spin-spin interactions and inhomogeneities is called T2 decay.